jkbgbr/simplesi/README.md

 ## Representing a Physical object

-Printing a `Physical` object is just a string.
+Printing a `Physical` object returns just a string.
 Great, it is not really easy to reuse the value from that point.
 The `PhysRep` class is used to represent a `Physical` objects value as float and unit as string.
 The `Physical` is a callable so accessing the `PhysRep` of a `Physical` is simple.

 ```python